- 3 days in Krakow: a krakow itinerary

 Opening times: Mon – Fri 7:30 – 23:00; Sat 8:00 – 23:00; Sun 8:00 – 22:00

 The district of Praga is on the east bank of the Vistula River.
-It had its own history before being incorporated into Warsaw, and can be reached by both bus tram, and metro.
+It had its own history before being incorporated into Warsaw, and can be reached by bus, tram, and metro.
 It had become known as the more gritty, authentic part of Warsaw, although if you are short on time, I wouldn’t prioritise a visit here over other sights.

 Intrigued about Praga?
 There’s no better place to learn more about the district than the Praga Museum.

-While it cannot compare to the Warsaw Uprising Museum, the Praga Museum’s 3 floors has a comprehensive and innovative display and exhibit.
+While it cannot compare to the Warsaw Uprising Museum, the Praga Museum’s 3 floors have a comprehensive and innovative display and exhibit.
 I particularly love the timeline on the ground floor and the audio tidbits with voice clips from residents.

 Address: Targowa 50/52, 03-733 Warszawa, Poland

 Opening time: Tue, Weds, Fri –Sun 10:00 – 18:00; Thurs 10:00 – 20:00

 Admission fee: 10 PLN